Improved Bounds for Rectangular Monotone Min-Plus Product and Applications: Rectangular Monotone Min Plus Product

 \section{Rectangular Monotone Min Plus Product}

 In this section we reformulate and generalize the algorithm presented by \citet{chi2022faster} to compute the Monotone Min-Plus Product for arbitrary $\beta, \mu \geq 0$, thus proving \cref{thm:fast_rect}.
 We recall that all the ideas of the presented algorithm are from \citet{chi2022faster} and that the only novelty is to extend the setting of the matrices.
 We also like to note that the following algorithm can be adapted to solve Min-Plus Product when $B$ is column-monotone instead of row-monotone by using the same method as explained by \citeauthor{chi2022faster} in \cite[Appendix A]{chi2022faster}.
-Also, since $(A \star B)^T = B^T \star A^T$, this algorithm can be used if $A$ is column- or row-monotone.
+The running time is slightly different and we sketch a proof in \cref{sec:BMMP_col}.
+Also, since $(A \star B)^T = B^T \star A^T$, this algorithm and the one described in \cref{sec:BMMP_col} can be used if $A$ is column- or row-monotone respectively.

 The algorithm uses the \textbf{segment tree} data structure which allows for a sequence of integers $S = \{s_1, \dots s_n\}$ to perform the following update and query operations in $O(\log n)$ deterministic worst-case time.
 An update on $S$ is defined by an interval $[i, j] \subset [n]$ and an integer $u$ and updates $s_l \gets \min\{s_l, u\}$ for each $l \in [i, j]$.
 A query operation returns the current value of an arbitrary element $s_l$.
 We will also \textbf{multiply matrices of polynomials}: if $A$ and $B$ are matrices of polynomials of degree at most $d$ and of dimensions $n \times n^\beta$ and $n^\beta \times n$, then we can compute the product $A \cdot B$ in $\Tilde O(d n^{\omega(\beta)})$ time using Fast Fourier Transform and fast matrix multiplication.